+The entire region is physically exposed to similar patterns of earthquake hazards.
 Development generally increases the exposure of assets to earthquake hazards.
-However, susceptibility of assets to earthquake may increase or decrease as demographics change and old buildings fall into disuse and new buildings are constructed.
+However, susceptibility of assets to earthquake may increase or decrease as demographics change.
 For example, development may lead to the abandonment or replacement of old structures built to old building codes, especially those in poor condition.
-In this case the development would lead to a decrease in susceptibility of building assets.
+In this case the development would lead to a decrease in susceptibility of the building asset.
 The overall effect of development on vulnerability is the product of changes in asset exposure and the change in asset susceptibility to earthquake hazards.